Ryuuba/slaw/README.md

 A SLAW mobility simulator based on the OMNeT++ and INET frameworks

 ## Description
 Slaw++ is a simulator that implements the _Self-similar Least-Action Walk_ model (SLAW).
-SLAW is a realistic human mobility model that was designed by Lee, Lee, Hong, Kim, Rhee, and Chong (2012).
+SLAW is a realistic human mobility model that was designed by Lee, Hong, Kim, Rhee, and Chong (2012).
 According to their authors, SLAW represents five features of human motion:
   1. Heavy-tail flights and pause-times
   2. Heterogeneously bounded mobility areas
   3. Truncated power-law intercontact times (ICTs)